Middle Eastern Languages and Cultures

 The University libraries have extensive holdings on Middle Eastern languages and cultures.
-The Perry-Castaneda Library contains about a hundred thousand volumes in Arabic, Hebrew, Persian, and Turkish.
-More information about the General Libraries' resources is given here.
+The Perry-CastaŅeda Library contains about 145,000 books and 1,230 journal titles in Arabic, Hebrew, Persian, Turkish, and Azerbaijani.
+More information about General Libraries resources is given in the description of the program in Middle Eastern studies.

 With the approval of the graduate adviser and the graduate dean, students may design special programs that include courses from outside the department that are related to the major area of study.